The 39 Steps (1959 film): Plot

-Hannay eventually finds the house of the man he thinks he is looking for, Professor Logan (Barry Jones), but finds out that he has been tricked; the man is actually the spy ring's leader.
+Hannay eventually finds the house of the man he thinks he is looking for, Professor Logan, but finds out that he has been tricked; the man is actually the spy ring's leader.
 He escapes and informs the police, but is not believed and has to jump out of the police station window.
 Hannay escapes in the back of a passing sheep transporter.
 He then poses as a lecturer in a Highland girls' boarding school, coincidentally where Miss Fisher works, and ends up giving a bizarre lecture on "the woods and the wayside in August".
 Miss Fisher recognises him and he is again taken into custody, but this time by two assassins posing as detectives.
 After he shouts out to Miss Fisher to telephone Scotland Yard about Boomerang, the assassins are forced to take her with them.

 Hannay is handcuffed to Miss Fisher in a Ford Zephyr with the hitmen, who are taking them back to London.
 A burst tyre gives Hannay his chance to escape, but only having one hand to drive with, he crashes the car, forcing him to wander through the bleak Scottish Highlands handcuffed to Miss Fisher.
-Eventually, they chance upon a bed and breakfast run by Mrs MacDougal (Betty Henderson).
+Eventually they chance upon a bed and breakfast run by Mrs MacDougal.
 Hannay hides their handcuffed condition and informs her that they are a runaway couple.

-While Hannay sleeps, Miss Fisher frees herself from the handcuffs, but then overhears their pursuers inquiring about them and about The Thirty-Nine Steps.
+While Hannay sleeps Miss Fisher frees herself from the handcuffs but then overhears their pursuers inquiring about them and about The Thirty-Nine Steps.
 She realises her error and goes back to help Hannay, telling him the final rendezvous for the conspirators.

 The finale is back in the Palace Music Hall where Hannay provokes Mr Memory into telling him where "The Thirty-Nine Steps" are, just as the police arrest him.
 Mr Memory has used his formidable memory to memorise the Boomerang plans.
-However, before he can reveal the secret, Memory is shot by the ringleader and the secret is safe, as the main conspirators are either dead or in custody.
+However before he can reveal the espionage conspiracy Memory is shot by the ringleader and the secret is safe.